aureliengregoire94/test/README.md

 ### Exercise 2 (10 min)

-Rewrite decorator_check_max_int to force the function "add" not to return values greater than maxsize
+Rewrite decorator_to_str to force the functions "add" and "get_info" to return string values

 ### Exercise 3 (10 min)